mobile app bar

 Carmelo Anthony's Teammate Declares Chris Webber the Biggest Superstar He Ever Played With

-Bibby revealed what made him want to join C-Webb in Sac-Town.
-While spending the first three seasons of his career with the Vancouver Grizzlies, Bibby took notice of the massive crowds the Kings would draw.
-The same couldn’t be said for the Vancouver faithful, and Bibby wanted to be part of a larger fanbase.
+Bibby also revealed what made him want to join C-Webb in Sac-Town.
+While spending the first three seasons of his career with the Vancouver Grizzlies (from 1998 to 2001), he noticed the massive crowds the Kings were drawing, and he wanted to be part of a franchise with a larger fanbase.

-Mike Bibby did spend time playing with Anthony, LeBron, and Wade, but he played in just 39 games with the Knicks and 22 contests in Miami.
-As a result, he never got too comfortable playing alongside those stars.
-On the other hand, Bibby has fond memories of winning with Webber on the Kings.
+Bibby did spend time playing with Anthony, LeBron, and Wade, but he played in just 39 games with the Knicks and 22 contests in Miami.
+So he never got a chance to settle into rhythm alongside those stars.
+On the other hand, Bibby has fond memories of winning with Webber.

 With that context in mind, it’s easier to understand why the former playmaker passed over the Knicks legend and the King.
-He simply didn’t spend enough time with them to truly have an opportunity to mesh alongside them.
-Bibby was also nearing the end of his career by the time he made it to Miami or New York.
+He simply didn’t spend enough time with them to truly have an opportunity to mesh.
+Bibby was also nearing the end of his career by the time he made it to Miami and New York.

-Meanwhile, Bibby recalled his time in Sacramento and playing with Webber as the best time of his life.
-He revealed that he was nervous about joining the team after being traded for fan-favorite Jason Williams, but the team embraced him right away.
+The guard recalled that he was nervous about joining the team after being traded for fan-favorite Jason Williams.
+But the team embraced him right away.

 “The guys treated me like I was there for five, six, seven years,” Bibby said.
 “I didn’t know if the fans would like me or if the team would like me.
 In my first year, we had the best record in the West.
 I had the best time of my life and my career playing in Sacramento with those guys.”

-After experiencing the most individual and team success of his career in Sacramento, it’s a bit more reasonable for Bibby to side with his old friend Webber over stars he only spent months playing with.
+After experiencing the most amount of individual and team success of his career in Sacramento—setting his personal record of scoring 1,506 points in the 2003-2004 season alone—it’s a bit more reasonable for Bibby to side with his old friend Webber over stars he only spent mere months playing with.

 About the author